Esri/public-transit-tools/better-bus-buffers/UsersGuide.md

 A MaxWaitTime of \<Null\> (or -1 for shapefile output) indicates that the MaxWaitTime could not be calculated for one of the following reasons:
   - There were fewer than two transit trips available within the time window.
   - The time between the start of the time window and the first trip or the last trip and the end of the time window was greater than the largest time between trips.
-* **rte_count**: This is simply the number of routes that visit each stop.
+* **rte_count**: This is simply the number of distinct routes that visit each stop.
 * **AvgHeadway**: This is a summary statistic of the headways for all routes that visit a particular stop.
 This returns the mean of all routes that visit a particular stop.
 It is an average of the calculated average headway for each route.
 * **MinHeadway**: This is a summary statistic of the headways for all routes that visit a particular stop.
 This returns the headway of the route with the shortest time between buses.
 * **MaxHeadway**: This is a summary statistic of the headways for all routes that visit a particular stop.
 This returns the headway of the route with the longest time between buses.
 * **MetHdWyLim**: This is the field that indicates how many routes that visit a particualr stop meet the specified headway threshold.
-  When choosing symbology, make sure to check for values of \<Null\> or -1.

 ###Troubleshooting & potential pitfalls
 * **The tool takes forever to run**: Under normal conditions, this tool should finish very quickly.
 If everything is working correctly, the following conditions will cause the tool to run slower:
   - Very large time windows will take longer to process
   - Very large transit datasets will take longer to process.
-  - This tool generally takes longer than other Count Trips at Stops Tool.
-If you do not need headway statistics, use another tool.
+  - This tool generally takes longer than the *Count Trips at Stops* tool.
+If you do not need headway statistics, use *Count Trips at Stops*.
-  - This tool requires pandas be installed into the ArcGIS Python install.
-You can do this yourself or you can use ArcGIS 10.4 and above.
   - The tool will run slower if you are writing to and from a network drive.
+* This tool requires the python pandas package to be installed.
+Pandas is included with the python installation for ArcGIS 10.4 and above and ArcGIS Pro.
+It is not recommended to manually install pandas for older versions of ArcGIS because it will require an upgrade of the numpy package, which in turn could cause problems for tools and other dependencies within ArcGIS.
 * **I got a warning message saying I had non-overlapping date ranges**: This is because of the way your GTFS data has constructed its calendar.txt file, or because your GTFS datasets (if you have multiple datasets) do not cover the same date ranges.
 See the explanation of this problem in the [*Preprocess GTFS* section](#PreprocessGTFS).